andermoney/andermoney-projects/README.md

 andermoney-projects
 ===================

-Random collection of projects and snippets
+Random collection of projects and snippets for use in all sorts of languages and technologies